manuxi/SuluNewsBundle/README.md

 Since the seo and excerpt tabs are available in the news editor, meta information can be provided like it's done as usual when rendering your pages.

+## 🧶 Configuration
+This bundle contains settings for controlling the following tasks:
+- Settings for single view - Toggle for header, default hero snippet and breadcrumbs
+- Landing pages for breadcrumbs: this can be used to configure the intermediate pages for the breadcrumbs

 ## 👩‍🍳 Contributing
 For the sake of simplicity this extension was kept small.